 Do small businesses need a privacy policy?

 Yes!
 You need to have a privacy policy along with other policies for your small business.
-After all, you collect customer information just like bigger companies do.
+After all, you collect personal information just like bigger companies do.
 And your customers need to know what you plan to do with it.

-Why is a privacy policy statement so important?
-First, creating a privacy policy is simply the right thing to do.
+Creating a privacy policy is simply the right thing to do.
 It reassures your customers about what you’re doing with their data (such as their contact information or payment details).

 You could be fined or sued if you don’t comply with legal privacy acts.
 Take it from Amazon, who was fined $888 million for misusing customer data.